Degrees and Certifications:

 Challenge Lab Overview

-The Challenge Lab provides an additional tier of service to identified elementary Gifted and Talented students.
+The Challenge Lab provides an additional tier of service to identified elementary Gifted students.
 Students go to the Challenge Lab for a minimum of 90 minutes a week to receive curriculum and instruction designed to provide additional challenge and opportunity to pursue topics of interest.

 Challenge Lab instruction is based on the Texas Performance Standards Project (State G/T) curriculum and Project Based Learning, which is an extended inquiry process structured around complex, authentic questions and carefully designed products and tasks specifically designed for gifted and talented students.